RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

-# From PoC to Production: Enterprise AI Platform with RAG and Guardrails in Google Cloud Deployed via Terraform
+# From PoC to Production: Enterprise AI Platform with RAG and Guardrails

-This repository contains a full-stack, secure AI platform deployed on Google Cloud.
-It enables private, internal document chat with enterprise-grade security and automated PII protection, deployed via Terraform and Cloud Build.
+This repository contains a full-stack, secure AI platform deployed on Google Cloud via Terraform.
+It enables private, internal document chat with enterprise-grade security and automated PII protection.

 ## Architecture Overview